kwahome/in2git/README.md

 # Dive into Git
 Quick guide to the basics of using git | github.

+If you need clarification, please raise an issue [Here](https://github.com/devsgroupuon/in2git/issues)

 ## Installing Git
 Git basically provides GUI based client application as well as command line.